StevenBlack/vocab/readme.md

 A stamp of approval from an acknowledged expert.
 An endorsement in the form of a logo, signature or brand name.
 Jack Nicklaus lends his imprimatur to a line of golf clubs.
 He didn't design them, he doesn't make them and he doesn't play with them; he just endorses them with his name.
-Pronounce it IM-PREH-MAH-TER.

 ### impudence